Like most people, I always relied on fish to get omega 3 fats before I went vegan.

 Where Do Vegans Get Omega 3s?

-First you need to understand the 3 types, which are generally split into 2 categories:
+First you need to understand the 3 types of omega fats, which are generally split into 2 categories:

 - ALA – A short chain fatty acid that needs to be converted by the body into longer chain fats (EPA/DHA) that are more useable.